Deadlines, financial aid, and supplemental materials

 M.S. programs are self-supported which means there is no department financial aid available.
 M.S. students are encouraged to apply for external funding.
 M.S. students conducting research should not expect to receive funding from their research advisor.

 Where do I send my supplemental materials such as transcripts and recommendation letters?

 All application materials must be submitted through the application system.
 Official transcripts are only required for enrolled students and may be sent to:

 Department of Mechanical Engineering

 What are the minimum test scores required for admission?

 The minimum required DuoLingo English test score is 105 total.
 The minimum subscore guidelines are: Literacy 105, Comprehension 115, Production 70, Conversation 95.

 The minimum required TOEFL score is 84 total.
 The minimum subscore guidelines are: Reading 22, Listening 22, Speaking 18, Writing 22.

-We also accept IELTS scores in place of the TOEFL.
 The minimum IELTS band score is 6.5.
 The minimum subscore guidelines are: Reading 6.5, Listening 6.5, Speaking 6, Writing 6.